Paola62010/just-cupcakes/README.md

 - As a Site User I want to be able to view the items I selected in my bag so that I can see the total price and I can make sure I have selected the correct items and related quantity.
 - As a Site User I want to be able to adjust the quantity of the items in my bag so that I can make the required changes before proceeding with the payment.
 - As a Site User I want to easily enter my payment information so that I can checkout quickly.
-- As a registered Site Use I want to be able to save my payment information when creating an order so that they can be used for a future purchase.
+- As a registered Site Use I want to be able to save my delivery information when creating an order so that they can be used for a future purchase.
 - As a Site User I want to view an order summary and confirmation after checkout so that I can verify there are no mistakes in my purchase.
 - As a Site User I want to receive a confirmation email after placing the order so that I can verify that the order was successful and I can keep a written record of my purchase.